-where $\widetilde{A}_{ij}\equiv D_0U(A^{-1})_{ij}$, and $\widetilde{B}_i^\mu\equiv\sum_{j=1}^L\widetilde{A}_{ij}B_j^\mu$.
+where $\widetilde{A}_{ij}\equiv D_0U(A^{-1})_{ij}$ and $\widetilde{B}_i^\mu\equiv\sum_{j=1}^L\widetilde{A}_{ij}B_j^\mu$.
 Thus a tensor integral is parametrized by a linear combination of parametric integrals of the form

 Obviously $\widetilde{A}(x)$ is of degree $L-1$ in $x$, and $\widetilde{B}(x)$ is of degree $L$ in $x$.
 Due to the $\widetilde{B}$ term in \cref{Eq:TensGen}, the highest degree of parametric integrals for a $L$-loop rank-$r$ tensor integral is $Lr$, which increases rapidly with $r$ for multiloop integrals.
 Consequently, the linear system to be solved is very large for a high-rank tensor integral.
-A solution to this problem is to directly reduce $f_i$ in \cref{Eq:TensParInt} without substituting the explicit forms of $\widetilde{B}$'s.\footnote{The $\widetilde{A}$ term is less problematic, so we don't need to pay much attention to it.} As is derived in \cref{App:DerEqIBPB}, $\widetilde{B}$'s satisfy following equations.
+A solution to this problem is to directly reduce $f_i$ in \cref{Eq:TensParInt} without substituting the explicit forms of the $\widetilde{B}$.\footnote{The $\widetilde{A}$ term is less problematic, so we do not need to pay much attention to it.} As is derived in \cref{App:DerEqIBPB}, the $\widetilde{B}$ satisfy the following equations:

-Basing on these equations, we provide two methods to reduce tensor integrals, as will described in the next two subsections.
+Based on these equations, we trade the reduction of the $f_i$ in \cref{Eq:TensParInt} to a problem of polynomial reduction.
+The difficulty is that in \cref{Eq:IBPB} $D$'s don't commute with the $\widetilde{B}$.
+We provide two methods to solve this problem, as will be described in the next two subsections.